Manager fired after gas station mistakenly sells gas for 69 cents a gallon - NewsBreak

 RANCHO CORDOVA, Calif. ( KTXL ) — John Szczecina, a manager at a California gas station, was fired days after the station sold gas for 69 cents a gallon for several hours, Nexstar’s KTXL has confirmed.

-People went to the Shell gas station for several hours, buying cheap gas.
+People went to the Shell gas station for several hours, buying up the cheap gas.

 A GoFundMe page set up by Jackson to help Szczecina says the error caused the gas station to lose about $20,000.
 As of Thursday, more than $14,000 has been raised.